aaatipamula/aaatipamula.github.io/interests/computers.md

 ## An Introduction

-My interest in this hobby stared back when the Covid-19 pandemic hit in 2020 when a few friends of mine introduced me to the idea of a custom mechanical keyboard.
-Up until that poit I had owned a fairly nice gaming keyboard that had Cherry MX Blues which I had come to enjoy using, but the idea of building something custom for myself piqued my curiosity.
+My interest in this hobby started back in 2020 when a few friends of mine introduced me to the idea of a custom mechanical keyboard.
+Up until that point I had owned a fairly nice gaming keyboard that had Cherry MX Blues which I had come to enjoy using, but the idea of building something custom for myself piqued my curiosity.

 The only real barrier to entry for me like most other people was the cost of most kits and boards at the time (which still applies as of 2023).
 Luckily, or perhaps unluckily for my wallet, I had just acquired my first job in retail where I made just enough to splurge and buy all the parts for my first custom mechanical keyboard.